 Safe, secure and compliant employee data.Find Out More

-In this article, we want to offer the definitive guide to whistleblowing, what constitutes a whistleblower, how to craft whistleblowing policies and what to consider from a whistleblowing software).Personio Whistleblowing is available now.
+In this article, we offer the definitive guide to whistleblowing and how to craft a whistleblowing policy (as well as what to consider from a whistleblowing software).Personio Whistleblowing is available now.
 To find out more visit here.

 Whistleblowing is the act of reporting (or "blowing the whistle on") organisational misconduct or wrongdoing.
 A whistleblower is an individual, typically but not limited to an employee, who witnesses and discloses information about certain illicit activities.